surgems/ec-events/content/collections/kids-rides/race-o-rama.md

         content:
           -
             type: text
-            text: 'Skid into action on this one as your car drifts around the track.'
+            text: 'Perfect for car and Disney fans!
+Children will recognise characters from the hit Pixar film and be desperate to jump on this ride!
+Skid into action as your car drifts around the track, waving to passers-by as you go. '
+      -
+        type: paragraph
+        content:
+          -
+            type: hard_break
+          -
+            type: text
+            text: ' '
       -
         type: paragraph
       -